-This harbour town is full of maritime history and comes with stunning views of the Snowdonia National Park.
+The harbour town of Porthmadog is full of maritime history and comes with stunning views of the Snowdonia National Park.

-Located in Gwynedd in the North West of Wales this beautiful coastal town was famed for exporting slate and is a must for railway enthusiasts.
+Located in Gwynedd in the North West of Wales, Porthmadog is a beautiful coastal town that is a must for railway enthusiasts.

 - Ffestiniog & Welsh Highland Railways - The oldest surviving railway company in the world, at over 150 years old.
 You can sit back and enjoy the incredible views of Snowdonia on these two connected railways.
 The Ffestiniog Railway climbs through beautiful scenery and creates a link between our Cambrian and Conwy valley lines at Blaenau Ffestiniog, where you can also visit the slate caverns and adventures of Zip World.
 The Welsh Highland Railway calls at Pont Croesor for osprey viewing site, Beddgelert for the famous Gelert’s grave and Caernarfon for the impressive castle.
 It is the longest heritage railway in the UK.

 - Snowdonia National Park - Home of Wales' highest mountain Snowdon plus over 90 other peaks and 100 lakes.
 The scenery of Snowdonia is truly breath-taking.